Charleston police round up East Side dealers fueling 'open-air drug market'

 According to police data, the homicide rate in the neighborhood dropped after 2010, when six people were killed, and 2012, which saw four deaths.
 The neighborhood did not see more than three people killed per year between 2013 and 2017.

-In 2018, there were no homicides, but five people have been killed on the East Side in 2019.
+In 2018, there were no homicides, but four people were killed on the East Side in 2019.

 The number of aggravated assaults with a firearm remained in the single digits after dropping from 10 in 2010, but 2018 and 2019 saw increases to 13 and 19, respectively, police data shows.